akillness/akillness.github.io/_posts/2024-05-06-simple-llm.md

 또한 부록으로, HuggingFace의 Accelerate를 사용하여 A100-80GB에서 큰 모델(e.g., Llama2-70B)을 추론하는 방법을 설명한 내용도 노션에 별도로 작성했으니 많은 참고 부탁드립니다!

 <https://lnkd.in/dWVSqc-5>

+# LLM Lingo: Must-Know Terms

+## Foundation Model

+LLM designed to generate and understand human-like text across a wide range of use-cases

+## Transformer

+A popular LLM design known for its attention mechanism and parallel processing abilities

+## Prompting

+Providing carefully crafted inputs to an LLM to generate desired outputs

+## Context-Length

+Maximum number of input words/tokens an LLM can consider when generating an output.

+## Few-Shot Learning

+Providing very few examples to an LLM to assist it in performing a specific task.

+## Zero-Shot Learning

+Providing only task instructions to the LLM relying solely on its preexisting knowledge

+## RAG

+Retrieval-Augmented Generation.
+Appending retrieved information to improve LLM response

+## Knowledge Base(KB)

+Collection of documents from which relevant information is retrieved in RAG

+## Vector Database

+Stores vector representations of the KB, aiding the retrieval of relevant information in RAG,

+## Fine-Tuning

+Adapting an LLM to a specific task or domain by further training it on task-specific data.

+## Instruction Tuning

+Adjusting an LLM's behavior during fine-tuning by providing specific guidelines/directives

+## Hallucination

+Tendency of LLMs to sometimes generate incorrect or non-factual information.